Nayan-Chaturvedi/ChaiAurCode/README.md

 ## Lecture 20: Scope level and mini hoisting

-- {} Is only scope in javascript ha
+- {} Is only scope in JavaScript ha
-- Kids can ask ice cream from elder but it is awekword if elder ask the ice cream from kids
+- Kids can ask ice cream from elder but it is awkward if elder ask the ice cream from kids
 - It means, inner function can access the variable from outside but outside function cant ask inner member variables etc
-- Variable declared inside the insode function cant be access outside function
+- Variable declared inside the  function cant be access outside function
 - Every time function is called, then every time it is kept in stack
 - Closure in simple line, the inner function can access the outside declared variable
 - There are 2 technique to create a function, using bassic function, other is function expression